Перейти до вмісту

 Without solving this, FinOps stops at the infrastructure layer and never reaches the teams that actually make spending decisions.
 This module teaches you how to see inside the Kubernetes black box.

-• OpenCost, the CNCF sandbox project for Kubernetes cost monitoring, was originally built by Kubecost and donated to the CNCF in 2022.
+• OpenCost, the CNCF project for Kubernetes cost monitoring, was originally built by Kubecost and donated to the CNCF in 2022.
 It provides a vendor-neutral, open-source specification for measuring Kubernetes costs that works across AWS, GCP, Azure, and on-premises clusters.

 • A 2024 Flexera State of the Cloud survey found that 28% of cloud spend goes to Kubernetes, yet only 31% of organizations have any Kubernetes-specific cost visibility tooling in place.
 The gap between spending and visibility is enormous.